lino-framework/book/docs/specs/finan.rst

 A payment order clears the invoices it asks to pay.
 Which means for example that a provider might tell you that some invoice isn't yet paid, although your MovementsByPartner says that it is paid.
-The explanation for this difference is simply that the payment order hasn't yet been fully executed by your or their bank.
+The explanation for this difference is simply that the payment order hasn't yet been executed by your or their bank.

 Lino books the **sum of a payment order** into a single counter-movement that will *debit* your bank's partner account.
 Your bank becomes a creditor (you owe